Lenin Gani

-Lenin Gani (লেনিন গনি) (9 December 1967- May 2013) was a highly respected Bangladeshi sports journalist.
+Lenin Gani (লেনিন গনি) (9 December 1967- 23 May 2013) was a highly respected Bangladeshi sports journalist.
 He was the sports editor of New Age, and later Bdnews24.com, and was a senior member of the Bangladesh Sports Journalists Association.

 Career

 Lenin worked for a number of major newspapers of Bangladesh, including, from 1993 to 2006, The Daily Star.
-In 2001 Lenin won the prestigious Best Sports Report award from Dhaka Reporters Unity.
+In 2001, Lenin won the prestigious Best Sports Report award from Dhaka Reporters Unity.

 Death

-In 2008 Lenin was diagnosed with a rare terminal illness Pulmonary Hypertension.
+In 2008, Lenin was diagnosed with a rare terminal illness pulmonary hypertension.
 He moved to the UK to receive treatment, and continued to contribute to Bangladeshi journalism in his debilitating state.
-On May 23, 2013 Lenin finally succumb to his condition.
+On 23 May 2013, Lenin died from his condition.

 Family

 Lenin has a wife and daughter who live in the United Kingdom.
 His paternal family hail from Beanibazar.